xyz3919/Y4A1_Quasar_lightcurve/README.md

 ## Comment:

 The flux is already the calibrated flux "nanomaggies".
-The conversion to to magnitudes is:
+The conversion to the magnitude is:
 ```
  Mag = 22.5 - 2.5 log10(Flux)
 ```